Ruben Flores’ neighbor refutes allegations she saw digging under porch

 By KAREN VELIE

 A neighbor of Ruben Flores denied seeing anyone under his Arroyo Grande home on Feb.
-9, 2020, calling the allegations she saw digging, shovels and a wheelbarrow “untrue.”
+9, 2020, calling the allegations she viewed digging, shovels and a wheelbarrow “untrue.”

 Ruben Flores’ son Paul Flores is accused of murdering Kristin Smart during an attempted rape in 1996.
 Charged with accessory after the fact, Ruben Flores is suspected of helping his son dispose of Smart’s body, which prosecutors believe was buried under a deck at his home.